Schedule a Free Consultation

 If you get an “acquittal” or “not guilty” at trial on all DUI counts, then any DMV administrative per se (APS) suspension will be set aside.
-A dismissal before trial or at a motion to dismiss hearing will not work.
+A dismissal before trial or at a “motion to dismiss” hearing will not work.

-In addition, a conviction for a VC 23153, even if it is a misdemeanor, results in a one year suspension of your driver's license.
+In addition, a conviction for a VC 23153, even if it is a misdemeanor, results in a one-year suspension of your driver's license.

-Waiting too long often results in loss of evidence that may be favorable to you and hampers our efforts to defend you.
+Consequently, waiting too long often results in loss of evidence that may be favorable to you and hampers our efforts to defend you.
 Your Kaizuka Law Sacramento DUI attorney will help you organize everything needed for a DUI accident.

 Reviewing all of the available evidence is therefore extremely important to avoid the APS suspension and to avoid a conviction pursuant to VC 23152.
 As your Kaizuka Law DUI Legal Defense Team, we will help you fight the loss of your commercial driver’s license.

 Based in Sacramento, the Law Office of Joshua Kaizuka represents clients in Sacramento and the surrounding counties.
-From our years of experience, we know the importance of hiring an attorney who regularly practices in the county where a person is facing charges.
+From years of experience, we know the importance of hiring an attorney who regularly practices in the county where a person is facing charges.
 We are familiar with the local customs of each county where we practice, so we know what can work to develop a defense strategy for you.